alfredomartinezjr/wosostats/resources/definitions.md

 Example 3: [http://i.imgur.com/9CaWO5l.gif](http://i.imgur.com/9CaWO5l.gif)

 Jess Fishlock, the player in yellow and purple, receives a pass from Kim Little but loses the ball to Maddy Laddish, in the white and blue, due to a bad first touch.
 Since it is not clear that Fishlock was attempting to take on Laddish with that touch, this is logged as a dispossession:

+**Ball touch** - `ball.touch`, `bt`

+A catch-all definition for unintentional touches of the ball and other touches of the ball that aren't easily covered by existing actions.
+Examples are when the ball hits the player without a reasonable amount of time to act on it, or when a ball hits an unsuspecting player such as in the back off of an aerial duel.
+Should not be mistaken with a `lost.touch` which is meant for bad touches of a ball over which a player had possession or should have won possession, or with a `block` where a defending player intentionally gets in the way of the ball.

+Can also be used to account for special instances such as when a player intentionally taps or launches the ball out of play or towards the opposing team due to an injury, as those shouldn't be considered passes.

 **Aerial duels won** - `aerial.won`, `aw`